acdha/iiif.io/source/api/search/0.9/index.md

 ```
 {: .urltemplate}

 Would search for annotations with the word "bird" in their textual content, and have the motivation of `painting`.
-It would search within the resource it was associated with.
+It would search within the resource the service was associated with.

 ### 3.3.
-Response
+Presentation API Compatible Responses

-The response from the server is an [AnnotationList][prezi-annolist], following the format from the Presentation API with a few additional features.
+The response from the server is an [annotation list][prezi-annolist], following the format from the Presentation API with a few additional features.
 This allows clients that already implement the AnnotationList format to avoid further implementation work to support search results.

-The search results are returned as Annotations in the regular IIIF syntax.
+The search results are returned as annotations in the regular IIIF syntax.
 Note that the annotations can come from multiple canvases, rather than the default situation from the Presentation API where all of the annotations target a single canvas.

 #### 3.3.1.
 Simple Lists

-The simplest response looks exactly like a regular AnnotationList, other than the `@context` which is from this API.
+The simplest response looks exactly like a regular annotation list.
 The value of `@id` will be the same as the URI used in the query.
 If the server does not support all of the request parameters it _MUST_ instead use the response structure discussed in the following section in order to report which parameters could not be processed.

 Clients wishing to know the total number of annotations that match may simply count the number of annotations in the `resources` property, as all have been returned.

 {% highlight json %}
 {
-  "@context":"http://iiif.io/api/search/{{ page.major }}/context.json",
+  "@context":"http://iiif.io/api/presentation/{{ site.presentation_api.major }}/context.json",
   "@id":"http://example.org/service/manifest/search?q=bird&motivation=painting",
   "@type":"sc:AnnotationList",